karolholda/SQL-for-Data-Analysis/2 SQL Project for Data Analysis Pizzeria/README (2).md

-# 🧯 FireShopDB: Database for an Online Firefighting Equipment Store
+# 🧯 OizzeriaDB: Database for an Pizzeria Restaurant

 This project focuses on designing a database for an online store specializing in firefighting equipment.
 The database is built to manage products, users, orders, and inventory efficiently, enabling the seamless operation of the e-commerce platform.